H-3000 - Welding machine Vevor - Free user manual and instructions

 Use welder in a suitable working area.
 Keep area clean and tidy, free from unrelated materials and ensure there is adequate lighting.
 DO NOT allow untrained persons to operate the welder.

-6.3.1 Ensure that you are fully prepared with all workpieces securely held an presented ready for spot welding.
+6.3.1 Ensure that you are fully prepared with all workpieces securely held and presented ready for spot welding.

-6.3.2 Ensure that the welding arms and electrodes are correctly set up for thickness you intend to weld. ( See Sections 5.1 & 5.2 )
+6.3.2 Ensure that the welding arms and electrodes are correctly set up for the thickness you intend to weld.
+(See Sections 5.1 & 5.2)

-6.3.3 Ensure that you have correctly set the clamping pressure for the thick you intend to weld. ( See Section 5.3 )
+6.3.3 Ensure that you have correctly set the clamping pressure for the thickness you intend to weld.
+(See Section 5.3)

 6.3.4 Turn on the mains power supply.

-6.3.5 On the model set the welding time, welding thickness, and welding mode required using the control panel on side of the unit. ( See Section 6.1 )
+6.3.5 On the model, set the welding time, welding thickness, and welding mode required using the control panel on the side of the unit.
+(See Section 6.1)

 6.3.6 Manoeuvre the unit so that the workpiece is between the arms.
 Allow the electrode to bear on the underside of the sheets to be welded.

-Depress the welding lever until the upper electrode makes contact with the n Pause and check that the electrodes are positioned where the weld is required satisfied continue to depress the lever to clamp the sheets together until the reaches the end of its travel and operates the micro switch which turns on
+Depress the welding lever until the upper electrode makes contact with the workpiece.
+Pause and check that the electrodes are positioned where the weld is required.
+If satisfied, continue to depress the lever to clamp the sheets together until the lever reaches the end of its travel and operates the micro switch which turns on the welding current.

-(The effectiveness of spot welds should occasionally be tested to ensure you using the right settings.
-When two spot welded sheets are separated the area spot weld itself should not tear apart but remain attached to one of the she indicating that the weld is stronger than the surrounding sheet.)
+(The effectiveness of spot welds should occasionally be tested to ensure you are using the right settings.
+When two spot welded sheets are separated, the area of the spot weld itself should not tear apart but remain attached to one of the sheets, indicating that the weld is stronger than the surrounding sheet.)

 7. MAINTENANCE